MaxLu2002/AWS-NEWS-Summarizer-with-Amazon-Bedrock/README.md

 ## Usage Instructions

-### 1. set the time variable in "config.py", this is the date that you will crawler. e.g. if equal to "1212", the crawler will scrape til 12 december
+### 1. Configure Variables
+Set the `time` and `language` variables in the `config.py` file.
+The `time` variable represents the target date for the web crawler, while the `language` variable specifies the language for the output.
+For example:
+- If `time` is set to `1212`, the crawler will scrape data up to December 12th.
+- If `language` is set to "Traditional Chinese", the output will be in Traditional Chinese.

+### 2. Set Environment Variables
-### 2. set the environment variable in terminal , you need to identity AWS bedrock access through aws configure e.g. $env:AWS_PROFILE="YOUR-PROFILE-NAME"
+Configure the environment variable in your terminal to enable AWS Bedrock access.
+Use the AWS CLI to set your profile:

+$env:AWS_PROFILE="YOUR-PROFILE-NAME"

+Replace `YOUR-PROFILE-NAME` with the appropriate AWS profile name.

-### 3. apply main.py
+### 3. Run the Main Script
+Execute the `main.py` script to start the process:

+python main.py

+The `main.py` script performs the following steps:
+1. Crawls news titles, URLs, and dates using `crawler.py`.
+2. Filters and processes the data using `filter.py`.
+3. Summarizes the content of each article using Amazon Bedrock.